janyksteenbeek/league-oauth2-instagram-business/README.md

 ### Refreshing a Token

 Facebook does not support refreshing tokens.
-In order to get a new "refreshed" token, you must send the user through the login-with-Facebook process again.
+In order to get a new "refreshed" token, you must send the user through the login with Instagram process again.

 From the [Facebook documentation](https://developers.facebook.com/docs/facebook-login/access-tokens#extending):

 > Once [the access tokens] expire, your app must send the user through the login flow again to generate a new short-lived token.

-The following code will throw a `League\OAuth2\Client\Provider\Exception\FacebookProviderException`.
+The following code will throw a `League\OAuth2\Client\Provider\Exception\InstagramProviderException`.

 ```php
 $grant = new \League\OAuth2\Client\Grant\RefreshToken();